HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/net_diags/troubleshoot_net_diags_dgnettest.md

 ## Not enough nodes

-Due to the nature of the tests, the all2all test must have at least 4 nodes present per set, and the bisect test must have at least 2 nodes present.
+Due to the nature of the tests, the all2all test must have at least four nodes present per set, and the bisect test must have at least two nodes present.
 If a smaller configuration is used, a warning is displayed.

 ```bash